 Applying realistic textures to objects, lighting objects, scenes and individual channels, as well as rendering those objects/scenes out to still images for use on the web, print and animated scenes for video are covered in this course.
-This course is equivalent to DSN303
+Prerequisite: VMG 322.